30+ Financial Resources for Lung Cancer Patients

 Who It’s For: FDA clinical trial patients

 One of Lazarex Cancer Foundation’s programs is the Care Program.
 The Care Program assists patients in financing a variety of travel costs and methods such as airfare, rental cars, gas and parking.
 For example, one subprogram called “Fueling Hope” reimburses patients’ gas, parking and tolls when driving to clinical trials.
 An added benefit of the Care Program is that it provides funding for a travel companion.
-This helps many cancer patients feel supported emotionally and financially.
+This helps people with asbestos lung cancer feel supported emotionally and financially.

 Cancer Type: Any